jgreener64/allopred/README.md

 Follow these steps to set up AlloPred - the shell commands are for bash:

-1. Download the files and extract them as usual:
+1. Download the files and extract them as usual (or clone the repository):
   ```
   tar -zxvf download.tar.gz
   ```